lunalunaa/pi-forall-kt/README.md

 ## Introduction

-This is a Kotlin implementation of pi-forall, a dependently typed language developed by Stephanie Weirich for teaching purposes, first appeared at OPLSS 2014.
+This project was started as a Kotlin implementation of **pi-forall**, a dependently typed language developed by Stephanie Weirich for teaching purposes, first appeared at OPLSS 2014.
 However, more features (and many differences) are to be expected in this implementation.
+So this project would eventually grow out of the original one.

-The purpose of this project is for me to familiarize some of the internals of dependently typed programming languages.
+The purpose of this project is for me to familiarize some of the implementation details of common features found in dependently typed programming languages.

 ## Roadmap (subject to rapid change)

 - [ ] Basic bidirectional elaborator for MLTT with one universe
   - [x] Terms
   - [x] Top-level definitions
   - [ ] Propositional equality
-    - [ ] Pattern matching
-- [ ] Basic inductive data types
+- [ ] Basic inductive data types and pattern matching
 - [ ] Universe levels
   - [ ] universe polymorphism
 - [ ] implicit arguments
 - [ ] metavariables(holes)
 - [ ] termination checking

 ## Reading List

-These are the papers that I found relevant in implementing a modern dependently-typed programming languages.
+These are the papers that I found relevant to implementing a dependently typed PL.

 - Coquand, T., Kinoshita, Y., Nordström, B., & Takeyama, M. (2009).
 A simple type-theoretic language: Mini-TT.
 From Semantics to Computer Science; Essays in Honour of Gilles Kahn,